Decoding the Taste of Tequila: A full breakdown

 The Tequila Production Process: Impact on Flavor

 Different production methods contribute to the tequila's unique character.
-The use of traditional methods, such as tahona (a volcanic stone wheel) for crushing, can impart a more earthy and robust flavor, whereas modern methods may result in a cleaner, smoother profile.
+The use of traditional methods, such as tahona (a volcanic stone wheel) for crushing, can impart a more earthy and strong flavor, whereas modern methods may result in a cleaner, smoother profile.

 Classifying Tequila by Taste: A Breakdown of Categories